ubisoft/videotracks/README.md

 ><br />

 Note that development is on Windows 10.
 Please report issues and submit PRs for other OSs.

-**Disclaimer**: This project is in alpha state and actively developed.
-Do not use it to edit your production assets without a backup or you might break them.

 ## Purpose